marianogg9/nginx_proxy/README.md

 # nginx_proxy

 ## What is this?
-This is an Rest API built in Flask running on python3.x.
+This is a minimal Rest API built in Flask running on python3.x.

 ## What does it do?
 Initially it now allows just three features: